samjonesigd/vue-image-zoomer/README.md

 Works on hover(default) or click on mouse devices, tap to zoom on touch screens.

 Performance and pageload is important, zoom images do not load until needed, so only the regular sized images load on pageload.
 Webp format also available with jpg/png backwards compatabilty for browsers that do not yet support webp.

+Zoom source is not needed but recommended for a sharper zoom, if there is no zoom image selected then the regular image will be zoomed by 2 by default.

 Demo: https://samueljon.es/vue-image-zoomer